 Rules:

-The agent follows clear guidelines to select and use tools appropriately.
-When questions involve stocks, finance, or companies, the agent uses search_financial_news to access specialized financial information.
-For all other topics, search_web provides thorough coverage of general knowledge areas.
-The agent must always employ a tool before answering, ensuring responses are based on current, retrieved data rather than solely on training information.
+Questions involve stocks, finance, or companies?
+Use search_financial_news for specialized financial information.
+All other topics?
+Use search_web for thorough coverage of general knowledge areas.
+Always employ a tool before answering—responses must be based on current, retrieved data rather than solely on training information.
 Each action line ends with PAUSE, signaling a clear stopping point for processing tool results before generating the response.

 """